Dementia and living in the community

 Lymington Dementia Action Group (LDAG) is a local volunteer organisation dedicated to helping people with dementia and their carers living in the community to access relevant advice, support, companionship and activities.

-Volunteer members of the Lymington Dementia Action Group (LDAG) provide a "signposting" service and organise events to help people living with dementia to feel welcomed and secure in our community and to live as independently as possible for as long as possible.
+Volunteer members of LDAG provide a "signposting" service and organise events to help people living with dementia to feel welcomed and secure in our community and to live as independently as possible for as long as possible.

 "Signposting" to the support you need

 Whether you simply want to know more, have had a dementia diagnosis and want to get more information, or want to know about local groups and activities, please find here below the information you need.

 Useful starting points